How to Avoid Probate as a Putative or Pretermitted Spouse: Can a Spousal Property Petition Be Used?

 - Who We Help

 In this article, we will go over how to avoid probate in California as a putative or pretermitted spouse.
-We’ll also discuss whether the rights of such a spouse include the ability to seek a Spousal Property Petition order.
+We’ll also discuss whether the rights of such a spouse include the ability to seek a spousal property petition order.

 Why Is It a Good Idea for Spouses to Try to Avoid Probate in California?

 Estate administration can not only be a lengthy and time-consuming process, but it can cost the prospective heirs of the estate a significant amount in legal fees and expenses.
-The Probate Code, however, offers protections to certain heirs of intestate estates that allow them to receive their shares of a decedent’s assets outside of the formal administration process.
-If heirs are well-versed in how to avoid probate, they can save both time and money, as well as receive their inheritances faster.
+The California Probate Code, however, offers protections to certain heirs of intestate estates that allow them to receive their shares of a decedent’s assets outside of the formal administration process.
+If heirs are well-versed in how to avoid probate, they can save both time and money, as well as receive their inheritance faster.

 Spousal Property Petitions: How to Avoid Probate in California as a Surviving Spouse